riimuru/Manga-api/README.md

 #### Example 1:

-"id" parameter and "host-name" header can be seen in the above body response examples.
+"id" parameter and "host-name" header can be found in `GET /manga_list` response body as seen in the above sample.

 Example: